Pneumonia: Causes, Symptoms & Support Strategies

 Take Vitamin D and Zinc

-Sunshine is the best way to get enough vitamin D, however, our indoor lifestyle and in some places, cold climate and cloudy weather, makes it practically impossible to meet all your requirements.
-Taking a good quality vitamin D3 supplement on a regular basis and testing your 25-OH vitamin D3 levels a few times a year to make sure it is in the optimal 50-100 ng/mL range is recommended.
+Sunshine is the best way to get enough vitamin D, however, our indoor lifestyle and in some places, cold climate and cloudy weather, make it practically impossible to meet all your requirements.
+Regularly taking a good quality vitamin D3 supplement and testing your 25-OH vitamin D3 levels a few times a year to ensure it is in the optimal 50-100 ng/mL range is recommended.

 One of the best ways to get enough zinc is by eating zinc-rich foods, including grass-fed meats, organ meats, eggs, pumpkin seeds, wild-caught seafood, and grass-fed dairy.
-However, most people don’t eat enough zinc-rich foods and forget to supplement as well, and end up suffering from immune dysfunction as a result.
+However, most people don’t eat enough zinc-rich foods, forget to supplement, and end up suffering from immune dysfunction.
 Make sure to load up on these high-zinc foods and consider a good quality zinc supplement as well.

 Don’t wait until you get sick.
-Taking vitamin D and zinc daily are important for supporting your immune system, keeping inflammation under control and improving your health.
+Taking vitamin D and zinc daily is important for supporting your immune system, keeping inflammation under control, and improving your health.
 For more information on how to improve your health when you are sick, read this article (51, 52).

 pneumonia